phoet/asin/README.md

 ## License

-"THE BEER-WARE LICENSE" (Revision 42):
+"THE (extended) BEER-WARE LICENSE" (Revision 42.0815): [phoet](mailto:ps@nofail.de) contributed to this project.
-[ps@nofail.de](mailto:ps@nofail.de) wrote this file.

 As long as you retain this notice you can do whatever you want with this stuff.
-If we meet some day, and you think this stuff is worth it, you can buy me a beer in return Peter Schröder
+If we meet some day, and you think this stuff is worth it, you can buy me some beers in return.